ChenLiu-1996/ChenLiu-1996.github.io/blogs/ExplainDragGAN/Readme.md

 # How DragGAN Works: A Technical Deep Dive

 ### Overview
-This is a technical blog post that digs into the technical details of DragGAN --- specifically, its methods section.
+This is a technical blog post that digs into the technical details of DragGAN (Drag Your GAN: Interactive Point-based Manipulation on the Generative Image Manifold).
+Specifically, we are explaining its methods section.

 ### Full Blog Page
 Please find the blog page, compiled in format of a paper, [here](https://chenliu-1996.github.io/blogs/ExplainDragGAN/main.pdf).